msomi22/designpatterns/Explanation/README.md

      - * Object representing another object
      - * Credit card is a proxy of a bank account
 * Decorator
-      - * Add responsibility to an object dynamically
+     - * Add responsibility to an object dynamically.
-      - * LineNumberInputStream(BufferedInputStream(FileInputeStream)))
+     - * LineNumberInputStream(BufferedInputStream(FileInputeStream))).
-      - * Add discount to an order
+     - * Add discount to an order.
-      - * Add toppings to a Pizza
+     - * Add toppings to a Pizza.
 * Facade
     - * Single class that represent the entire subsystem.
     - * Event manager